Whether you are just getting started or have been running your shop for decades, there are gems in this quick read for everyone.

 - Get a logo made.
-With $10, you can get a professional logo made on Upwork or Fiverr.
+Get a professional logo made on Upwork or Fiverr.
 Stay simple and include your company name to start.

 - Set up a website!
 Check out this article on Building a Marketing Presence.
 Some things to keep in mind: